-Standing Quads Stretch – Stand on the right foot, use your left arm to pull your left leg behind you, steady yourself (it helps to stare at a particular spot on the ground or use wall to steady yourself) for 10-30 seconds.
+Standing Quads Stretch – Stand on the right foot, use your left arm to pull your left leg behind you, and steady yourself (it helps to stare at a particular spot on the ground or use the wall to steady yourself) for 10-30 seconds.
 Then switch and stand on your left leg, use your right arm to pull your right leg behind you and hold for 10-30 seconds.
 Also, known as the “Stork Stretch.”

 Groin Stretch – While sitting on the ground hold on to your feet bringing them into your body.
 Gently use your leg muscles to move your knees to the ground.
 Keep your back straight and hold the stretch for 10-30 seconds.
 Also, known as the “Butterfly Stretch.”